adityanandgaokar/Siamese_NN_Signature_Forged/README.md

 # Siamese_NN_Signature_Forged
 Signature forged detection using Siamese Neural Network

-In the output directory some sample output images uploaded which are while testing our model on test data.
+In the output directory some sample output images uploaded which are about while testing our model on test data.